pcfreak30/skyd/modules/renter/contractor/README.md

 **Key Files**
 - [allowance.go](./allowance.go)

 The allowance subsystem is used for setting and cancelling allowances.
+A change in allowance does not necessarily cause changes in contract formation.

 ### Exports
 - `SetAllowance` is exported by the `Contractor` and allows the caller to